imvadzim/notebooks/README.md

 # Notebooks
 A repository with notebooks.
-You can run them locally or on Google Colab (this is simplier).
+You can run them locally or on Google Colab (this is simpler).